hphelion/documentation/compute.networks.outline.md

 [How To's with HP Cloud Networking version 13.5](/compute/networks/howto/)

+- Enable a network
+- Disable a network
+- Delete a network
+- Specify an IP address
+- Rename a network
+- Edit a sub-net
+- Rename a port
+- Assign a router to a network

+- Delete a network using the CLI
+- Rename a network using the CLI
+- Edit a sub-net using the CLI
+- Rename a port using the CLI
+- Assign a router to a network using the CLI
+- Rename a network using the CLI
+- Edit a sub-net using the CLI
+- Rename a port using the CLI
+- Assign a router to a network using the CLI

-*File created, but empty; do we need?; modeled after How To's with the Compute Service*
+*File created, but empty; do we need?; I added tasks that didn't fit elsewhere, modeled after How To's with the Compute Service.*

-Moved [Enabling and disabling a network](/mc/compute/networks/enable-network.md) into How To's
+*Moved [Enabling and disabling a network](/mc/compute/networks/enable-network.md) into How To's*

 ###7.0 Known Issues and Workarounds###